 LA County Demographic Data Project, 1950-2010

-It’s a remarkable set of data that I’ve used extensively to understand the social change transforming the communities of L.A.
-County.
-It includes data on race, class, household composition, gendered work patterns (so, for example, it allows us to see the social geography of stay-at-home wives), age, education, marital status, housing types, and housing tenure.
-The website will include extensive notes on our methodology, links to the original Census pages we used, and the entire dataset itself.
-We anticipate it will go live in Spring 2024.
+It includes data for all towns on race, class, household composition, gendered work patterns, age, education, marital status, housing types, and housing tenure.
+The website includes extensive notes on our methodology, links to the original Census pages we used, and the entire dataset itself.
+It also includes data on poverty levels and voter registration in all towns, 1962-2020.
+I compiled this with the help of a team of student research assistants.